 documentState switches to

 PSPDFInstantDocumentStateReceivingChanges until this truth has been applied to the local database.

-Depending on various factors, this can take any amount of time.
+This can take any amount of time and is dependent upon various factors.
 It is therefore possible that new local changes will have been made when Instant applies the newest server truth.
 If there are no local changes after applying the new server truth, the sync cycle completes by posting a

 PSPDFInstantDocumentStateClean.
 If, on the other hand, there are unsynced local changes, the sync cycle will continue, a

 documentState will be updated to

 If an error occurs while a sync cycle is running, the cycle terminates immediately.
 In the case of an authentication failure — such as when the JWT expires — a

 instantClient:didFailAuthenticationForDocumentDescriptor: method is called on your client’s delegate.
 A new sync will be started after you make a successful call to